riqq54/barbershop-project/README.md

 sequenceDiagram
     participant CLI as Cliente (HTTP)
     participant C as Controller (Fastify)
-    participant UC as Use Case (RegisterUser)
+    participant UC as Use Case (RegisterClient)
     participant H as Hasher (BCrypt)
     participant R as Repository (Prisma)
     participant DB as Banco de Dados (PostgreSQL)